Parking space: Perpendicular parking

 With perpendicular parking, also known as bay parking, cars are parked side to side, perpendicular to an aisle, curb, or wall.
 This type of car parking fits more cars per length of road (or curb) than parallel parking when a wider space is available, and is therefore commonly used in car parking lots and car parking structures.

 Often, in car parking lots using perpendicular parking, two rows of parking spaces may be arranged front to front, with aisles in between.
 If no other cars are blocking, a driver may perform a "pullthrough" by driving through one parking space into the connecting space to avoid having to reverse out of a parking space upon their return.

 Sometimes, a single row of perpendicular car parking spaces is marked in the center of a street.
-This arrangement eliminates reversing from the manoeuvre; cars are required to drive in forwards and drive out forwards.
+This arrangement eliminates reversing from the maneuver; cars are required to drive in forwards and drive out forwards.

 Angle parking/echelon parking

 Angle parking, known as echelon parking in Britain, is similar to perpendicular parking for these vehicles, except that cars are arranged at an angle to the aisle (an acute angle with the direction of approach).
 The gentler turn allows easier and quicker parking, narrower aisles, and thus higher density than perpendicular parking.
 While in theory the aisles are one-way, in practice they are typically wide enough to allow two cars to pass slowly when drivers go down the aisles the wrong way.

 Angle parking is very common in car parking lots.
 It may also be used in streetside car parking in the U.S. when there is more width available for car parking than would be needed for parallel parking of cars, as it creates a larger number of parking spaces.
 Some cities have utilized angled parking on-street (as compared to off-street parking facilities).
-This has been done mostly in residential, retail and mixed use areas where additional parking compared to parallel parking is desired and traffic volumes are lower.
-Most angled parking is design in a head-in configuration while a few cities (Seattle, Portland, Baltimore, and Indianapolis are examples) have some back-in angled parking (typically on hills or low traffic volume streets).
+This has been done mostly in residential, retail and mixed-use areas where additional parking compared to parallel parking is desired and traffic volumes are lower.
+Most angled parking is designed in a head-in configuration while a few cities (Seattle, Portland, Baltimore, and Indianapolis are examples) have some back-in angled parking (typically on hills or low traffic volume streets).

-Angle parking is considered dangerous by cycling organisations, especially in the head-in configuration, but unwelcome in either form.
+Angle parking is considered dangerous by cycling organizations, especially in the head-in configuration, despite the increased visibility when reversing out of the space compared with reversing out of a perpendicular parking space.
 When comparing to parallel parking: